Wang Zhongcai: Biography

 Wang was born in Li County, Hebei, in November 1963, and graduated from the Naval Aviation University.
 In 1987, he was admitted to Guangzhou Naval Academy, where he graduated in 1991.

 After university, he was assigned to the North Sea Fleet, where he successively served as trainee deputy captain of Siping missile frigate, deputy captain of Harbin missile destroyer and deputy captain of Qingdao missile destroyer, and vice captain and captain of Hangzhou missile destroyer.
 After that, he served in the East Sea Fleet for a long time and became commander of the PLA Xiamen Marine Police District in 2013 and deputy chief of staff of the East Sea Fleet in June 2016.

-In 2018, he was appointed commander of the newly founded China Coast Guard.
+In 2018, he was appointed commander of the China Coast Guard.

 In June 2022, he was recalled to the original Eastern Theater Command and commissioned as deputy commander and commander of its Navy.

 He attained the rank of rear admiral (shaojiang) in July 2017 and vice admiral (zhongjiang) in June 2022.